TPG2244/tool-suggester/README.md

 ### 1️⃣ **Clone or Download**

 #🛠 **Requirements**
--Python 3.8+
+-**Python 3.8+
 -Pillow – Image processing
 -Requests – URL checking
 -Whois – WHOIS lookups
 -Socket – IP resolution
 -Tkinter – GUI framework
--Matplotlib – Data visualization
+-Matplotlib – Data visualization**

 #📸 **Screenshots**
 (Insert your tool's screenshot here)

 #⚠ **Disclaimer**
--This tool is for educational purposes only.
+-**This tool is for educational purposes only.
 Do NOT use it on unauthorized websites.
-The developers are not responsible for any misuse.
+The developers are not responsible for any misuse**.